 This is my archive

 Real-time DataLogger – Tutorial videos Available from 2019.6 – some features came in with later firmware releases Note: Tutorial videos are embedded from the Phoenix Contact Technical Support YouTube channel.
 With playing an embedded YouTube video in this platform, you accept the YouTube Terms & Conditions.
-Even showing the video previews on… Read More
+Even showing the video previews on this… Read More

 Real-time DataLogger Available from firmware 2019.3 Use Case As soon as you record consumption values, need to prove energy feeds, or possibly have to log plant states, you need a reliable data acquisition.
 With the PLCnext Real-time DataLogger, you now have a convenient way to do all these use cases… Read More